vikingo12/L4D2-Custom-Hard-Coop/README.md

 This repository contains files that were taken from Sir's Competitive Rework + brxce's hardcoop

+It was meant to be designed for WINDOWS, yet it still crashes

 ANY help would be appreciated